akeneo/pim-api-docs/content/graphql/use-cases.md

-# Use cases examples
+# Uses case examples

 :::info
-Most bellow `responses` have been truncated to make them more readable
+Most below `responses` have been truncated to make them more readable
 :::

 :::info
-We highly recommand to use `variables` to make your query dynamic.
+We highly recommend using `variables` to make your query dynamic.

 [More details](/graphql/best-practices.html#variables-usages)
 :::

 :::warning
-All bellow example are demo data, and you must adapt the queries regarding your `attributes codes`, `locales`, `product model code` ...
+All the below examples are demo data, and you must adapt the queries regarding your `attributes codes`, `locales`, `product model code` ...
 :::

 ## Product model and their variation axis + family information